FlowFuse/website/src/blog/2022/02/announcing-flowforge-cloud.md

 allows for custom setups in your own environment.
 We know this isn't for everyone though, some people just want to start building with Node-RED without having to manage their servers.

-We are excited to announce FlowForge Cloud, a hosted Node-RED as a service offering and today we are opening the waitlist.
+We are excited to announce FlowFuse Cloud, a hosted Node-RED as a service offering and today we are opening the waitlist.

 [install-docs]: https://github.com/flowforge/flowforge/tree/9219e81399eaf52fb0ee5573707a52f5520fbfdd/docs/install